isidrolv/JavaInterviewQuestionsAndAnswers/readme.md

 - Video : https://www.youtube.com/playlist?list=PLBBog2r6uMCSmMVTW_QmDLyASBvovyAO3
 - GIT Repository : https://github.com/in28minutes/getting-started-in-5-steps

-## Interview Questions
+## 200+ Interview Questions

 ### Java Platform

-- **1 . ****Why is Java so popular?**
+- **1 .
+Why is Java so popular?**
     - Java is popular for several reasons:

+        -
             1. **Platform Independence**: Java programs can run on any device that has the Java Virtual Machine (JVM), making it highly portable.
+        -
             2. **Object-Oriented**: Java's object-oriented nature allows for modular programs and reusable code.
+        -
             3. **Robust and Secure**: Java has strong memory management, exception handling, and security features.
+        -
             4. **Rich API**: Java provides a vast standard library that simplifies many programming tasks.
+        -
             5. **Community Support**: Java has a large and active community, providing extensive resources and support.
+        -
             6. **Performance**: Java's performance has improved significantly with Just-In-Time (JIT) compilers and other optimizations.
+        -
             7. **Enterprise Use**: Java is widely used in enterprise environments, particularly for server-side applications.
 - **2 .
 What is platform independence?**
   Platform independence refers to the ability of a programming language or software to run on various types of computer systems without modification.
 In the context of Java, platform independence is achieved through the use of the Java